chadrik/gilded/README.md

 ### Edit
 These are trickier.
 I'm not sure how git handles locking around writing to the index.

-- [x] `add`: adding previously tracked files are rejected.  this is legit in git but not hg.  either need to override this or add a new `stage` command
+- [x] `add`: fixme: adding previously tracked files -- which is valid in git -- is rejected.  either need to override this or add a new  command for staging
 - [ ] `addremove`
 - [ ] `backout`
 - [ ] `bookmarks`: not applicable